polinli/slowfast_feature_extractor/README.md

 ```

-The vid_list.csv should have the paths of all the videos or subdirectories for extracted frames.
+The video_list.csv should have the paths of all the videos or subdirectories for extracted frames.
 All the videos/image files should have the same type of extension.
 Based on the hierarchy above, it should be like: